All-American Selections: 18

 "Having Chris Woodruff at Tennessee automatically puts us at an advantage over every other tennis program."

-Two players, John-Patrick Smith and Rhyne Williams, have earned the No. 1 singles ranking during that time, and two doubles pairings have held the top ranking on their way to earning ITA Doubles Team of the Year honors in 2009 and 2011.
+Three player :have earned the No. 1 singles ranking during that time: John-Patrick Smith (2010), Rhyne Williams (2011) and Mikelis Libietis (2013).
+Three doubles pairings have held the top ranking and two teams have been named the ITA Doubles Team of the Year: Smith and Davey Sandgren in 2009 and then Smith and Boris Conkic in 2011.
 Tennessee had an individual NCAA finalist in either singles or doubles every season from 2008 through 2011.

 Three players -- Smith, Williams and Tennys Sandgren -- were ranked in the top 10 in the ITF world junior rankings before signing with UT.
 All three improved during their time as Volunteers and within a year of being on the professional circuit, all of them were ranked in the top 300 in the ATP World Tour singles rankings.